-- Federal loan recipients are required by law to complete Entrance Counseling prior to the first loan disbursement.
-Upon separation from Pepperdine, I must complete Exit counseling.
+- Federal Direct loan recipients are required by law to complete Entrance Counseling prior to the first loan disbursement.
+Upon separation from Pepperdine, I must complete Exit Counseling.
 These counseling sessions may be completed online at www.studentloans.gov.

 - By accepting a Direct Graduate PLUS loan on my award, I consent to the U.S. Department of Education and its agents obtaining a copy of my credit record and using the information therein to determine my Direct PLUS Loan eligibility.
 I will be notified in writing of the results of the credit check with respect to my loan application.